dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 # NSX Container Plugin and NSX Node Agent Installation
 [Back to Table of Contents](#Table-Of-Contents)

+Once again, the content and files in the NSX container folder that was copied to each K8S node will be used in this section.

 ## Load The Docker Image for NSX NCP and Node Agent on K8S Nodes

-* For the commands below, "sudo" can be used with each command or privilege can be escalated to root by using "sudo -H bash" in advance
+For the commands below, "sudo" can be used with each command or privilege can be escalated to root by using "sudo -H bash" in advance.

-* On each K8S node, navigate to "/home/vmware/nsx-container-2.4.1.13515827/Kubernetes" folder then execute the following command to load respective image to the local Docker repository of each K8S Node.
-Same image will be used for both NCP and Node Agent Pods.
+On each K8S node, navigate to "/home/vmware/nsx-container-2.4.1.13515827/Kubernetes" folder then execute the following command to load respective image to the local Docker repository of each K8S Node. _**NSX Container Plugin (NCP) and Node Agent Pods use the same container image.**_

 <pre><code>
 root@k8s-master:/home/vmware/nsx-container-2.4.1.13515827/Kubernetes# <b>docker load -i nsx-ncp-ubuntu-2.4.1.13515827.tar</b>